jparkhouse/hanabi-tracker/README.md

 ## Features

-Currently, the app features the ability to choose between 3-5 cards, apply hints, and play or discard cards.
-Currently supports:
+Currently, the app features the ability to:
+- choose between 3-5 cards
+- apply hints
+- play or discard cards
+- mark cards as critical, chop moved, or finessed
+    - hinted is automatically marked
+Variants currently supported:
 - No variant (standard 5 suits)
 - Rainbows (a multicolour suit)
 - Black (a colourless suit)